selinareuter/Case-study-Gans-WBS-Coding-School-Project/README.md

 # Author

-Created as part of the **WBS Coding School Data Science Bootcamp** to demonstrate practical skills in:
+Created as part of the **WBS Coding School Data Analys Bootcamp** to demonstrate practical skills in:

 - Python
 - SQL